edgarpf/aws-cda-tips/README.md

 - Reads of a DynamoDB table are eventual consistency, unless you specify otherwise.

 - For write capacity, the rule is to divide the item size by 1KB.

+- Expressions can be used in DynamoDB as part of the Query API call to filter results based on the values of primary keys.

+- 100 is the maximum number of items that the BatchGetItem API retrieve from DynamoDB.

+- A global secondary index can becreated at the same time as the table creation

+- A Global Secondary Index can have different partition key and sort key from those of its base table.

+- 1 MB is the maximum limit of data that can be retrieved by a scan operation in DynamoDB.

+- A local secondary index has the same partition key as the primary key.

 - For read capacity, the rule is to divide the item size by 4KB.